- Wire & Cable

 Bus Bars - If you want all your wires to be connected together in a single circuit, you definitely want to use a bus bar.
 Whereas a terminal block is made of isolated circuits, a bus bar is one continuous circuit.
 Again, this acts like a hub where power can be distributed to multiple devices.
 Bus bars come in a variety of sizes and styles in order to handle an equally wide range of applications.
 When choosing your electrical components, make sure they met the needs of your project.

 As we said before, breakers and fuses are electrical products designed as intentional weak points in an electrical system.
 This is so a surge will not reach expensive or important equipment.
 The way they work is that as a surge travels through the fuse, the power is too much, and the fuse essentially breaks which cuts off the power.
 A variety of fuses are produced to handle different applications.
 Let’s take a look at some of the more common types of fuses we carry.

-Marine rated battery fuses – As the name implies, these electrical products are fuses that are used in battery circuit protection.
+As the name implies, these electrical products are fuses that are used in battery circuit protection.
 They must be used in conjunction with a terminal fuse block which connects them directly to the battery post itself.
 These are often used for their small size and ease of access.
-This type of electrical supplies are a space-saving option with a clear window making visual indication of a blown easy to see.
+These type of electrical supplies are a space-saving option with a clear window making visual indication of a blown fuse easy to see.

-Class T fuses – This type of fuses is designed for fast acting, current limiting protection.
+This type of fuse is designed for fast acting, current limiting protection.
 Their small size means that a benefit of their use is saving space.
 Class T fuses offer high interrupt capacity for battery banks and are even used with inverters.
 One of the biggest benefits of this type of fuse is that they offer extremely fast short circuit protection.